natemacinnes/natemacinnes.github.io/rails-rubber-letsencrypt-configuration.md

 Finally, we are ready to create our first certificate.
 Execute the following commands,

 ```
+# Use the command corresponding to your ubuntu version
 # Ubuntu > 14.04
 $ sudo certbot certonly
 # Ubuntu < 14.0.4